-- [List events ≥5% or whatever percentage is used by the sponsor.
+- [List events >5% or whatever percentage is used by the sponsor.
 Use numeracy and health literacy principles.
-See Sample Summaries in the ROR MRCT Toolkit for examples.] - [Minimize acronyms/medical terms and explain any that are used.]
+See Sample Summaries in the MRCT Return of Aggregate Resuulst Toolkit for examples.] - [Minimize acronyms/medical terms and explain any that are used.]